Private Business Loans

 Equipment Financing

-Private lenders will finance new or used equipment using the equipment itself as collateral.
-Fixed monthly payments and minimal upfront cost make this a strong option for trades, manufacturing, or medical businesses needing capital assets.
+Private lenders will finance new or used equipment using the equipment itself as collateral through an equipment loan structure.
+Fixed monthly payments and minimal upfront cost make this a strong option for trades, manufacturing, or medical businesses needing capital.

 Who Private Business Loans Work Best For

 Private business loans offer more flexibility and faster funding than bank financing, which makes them a smart option for businesses that don't fit into traditional lenders' boxes.
+Private lenders can also support small business owners who have been turned down for bank or SBA financing.
 Here's who can benefit most:

-• Startups without long credit history.
+• Startups without a long credit history.
 Private lenders are often more open to new businesses.
-If you have a solid business plan, clear revenue potential, and a growth strategy, you can qualify even without a credit history or years of financials.
+If you have a solid business plan, clear revenue potential, and a growth strategy, you can qualify even without a credit history.

 • Real estate investors seeking bridge loans.
 For those flipping properties or acquiring commercial real estate, private money offers speed and flexibility.
 Bridge loans can close in days, not weeks, giving investors a competitive edge.